Easy Step by Step Vertical Trellis

 Sharing is caring!

-Yes, vines take more time to grow, but in the end they produce abundant goodies either to eat, smell or just look at.
-My main complaint with with these fun plants is they get a little unruly and tend to take over the whole area they reside in.
+Yes, vines take more time to grow, but in the end, they produce abundant goodies either to eat, smell or just look at.
+My main complaint with these fun plants is they get a little unruly and tend to take over the whole area they reside in.
 You might say most are born wanderers and are sometimes just plain ornery!
+Solution: Vertical gardening with a Do It Yourself Arched Trellis!

 Cantaloupe vine loving its Bee Balm friends.